Meet the Performance Improvement Team

-Phone: 212-437-3960Email: email@example.com Chaim joined PCDC in 2015 as a Project Coordinator on the Performance Improvement team, bringing over four years of nonprofit experience.
+Phone: 212-437-3960Email: firstname.lastname@example.org Chaim joined PCDC in 2015 as a Project Coordinator on the Clinical and Quality Partners team, bringing over four years of nonprofit experience.
 Chaim's work concentrates on marketing, patient-centered medical home, emergency preparedness, care coordination, HIV prevention, and providing general administrative support.
 Prior to joining PCDC, Chaim was the Assistant to the Executive Director of the Association of American Law Schools, with administrative duties and responsibility for research, analysis, and data projects.
 He holds a BA in government from IDC Herzilya and an MA in global security studies from Johns Hopkins University.

 Yael S. Lipton, MPH, MCHES, Training and Curriculum Development Specialist